-Galloon ziplock baggies (diaper changes, outfit changes for you and baby, snack bags, and organizing)
+9. Galloon ziplock baggies for all the diaper changes, outfit changes, snack bags, and organizing.

-Large storage tubs (for the inevitable mountain of outgrown baby clothes) or… consider a gift card to the Container Store!
+10. Large storage tubs (for the inevitable mountain of outgrown baby clothes and toys).

 AMEN.
 Does anyone else go down to their basement and see only tubs of kid clothes?
 No kidding, we must have had 10 giant tubs of kid clothes, nursing/pregnancy/breastfeeding accessories and kid toys overflowing the basement.
 I have to recommend clear tubs because you can see what’s in there before you start the digging process.
 The bigger tubs also made it easier to quickly through outgrown clothes in.